 \textbf{Long Short-term Memory, LSTM} is introduced to handle the issue of gradient vanish or explosion of RNN.
-An LSTM has three of these gates, to protect and control the cell state, \emph{i.e.} the forget gate, input gate and output gate.
+An LSTM has three of these gates, to protect and control the cell state, \emph{i.e.} the forget gate, input gate, and output gate.
 Specifically, we denote the input sequences as $\textbf{X} = (\textbf{x}_1, \textbf{x}_2, ... , \textbf{x}_N)$.
 At each position $k, k \in [1, N]$, there is a set of internal vectors, including an input gate $\textbf{i}_k$, a forget gate $\textbf{f}_k$, an output gate $\textbf{o}_k$ and a memory cell $\textbf{c}_k$.
 The hidden state $\textbf{h}_k$ can be computed by all these vectors, as follows:

 where $\sigma$ is the sigmoid function, $\odot$ is the element-wise multiplication of two vectors, and all $\textbf{W}^*$, $\textbf{V}^*$, $\textbf{b}^*$ are weight matrices and vectors to be learned.
-Please see Figure \ref{Network-LSTM-GRU} (a) for detailed information of LSTM.
+Please see Figure \ref{Network-LSTM-GRU} (a) for detailed information on LSTM.

 \textbf{GRU.} A slightly more dramatic variation on the LSTM is the Gated Recurrent Unit, or GRU, introduced by \cite{cho2014learning}.
 It combines the forget and input gates into a single “update gate.”
-It also merges the cell state and hidden state, and makes some other changes.
-The resulting model is simpler than standard LSTM models, and has been growing increasingly popular.
+It also merges the cell state and hidden state and makes some other changes.
+The resulting model is simpler than standard LSTM models and has been growing increasingly popular.
 The detailed GRU Unit can be found in Figure \ref{Network-LSTM-GRU} (b).

 \textbf{Recursive Neural Network (RvNN)} \cite{irsoy2014deeprecursive} As noted in \footnote{\url{https://en.wikipedia.org/wiki/Recursive_neural_network}}, a recursive neural network is a kind of deep neural network created by applying the same set of weights recursively over a structured input, to produce a structured prediction over variable-size input structures, or a scalar prediction on it, by traversing a given structure in topological order.
 RvNNs have been successful, for instance, in learning sequence and tree structures in natural language processing, mainly phrase and sentence continuous representations based on word embedding.
 The illustration of RvNN can be found in Figure \ref{Network-RvNN}.